 Unix is a line-oriented operating system.
 Well, there's X-windows (a graphical shell that runs on top of unix), but we won't bother with it.
 Basically, you type a command, press Enter, and unix does something for (or to) you.
 It may help to think of unix as DOS on steroids, if you remember DOS.
-The table below has all the unix commands you will need for this course.
+The following table has all the unix commands you will need.
 Throughout, fname stands for the name of a file.